ibm-cloud-docs/openshift/openshift_images.md

 ```
 {: screen}

 If your registry needs additional gigabytes of storage for your images, you can resize the file storage volume.
 For more information, see [Changing the size and IOPS of your existing storage device](/docs/openshift?topic=openshift-file_storage#file_change_storage_configuration).
-Note when you resize the volume in your IBM Cloud infrastructure account, the attached PVC description is not updated.
+When you resize the volume in your IBM Cloud infrastructure account, the attached PVC description is not updated.
 Instead, you can log in to the `docker-registry` pod that uses the `registry-backing` PVC to verify that the volume is resized.
 {: note}